 - Once your UMass ID is created or reactivated, email conflict.umb.edu and we will register you for the course.

-Course fees for fall 2015 (for 3 credit course) were approximately $2015.10 for residents of Massachusetts and $3,889.50 for non-residents.
+Course fees for spring 2016 (for 3 credit course) were approximately $2015.10 for residents of Massachusetts and $3,889.50 for non-residents.
 Contact the UMass Boston Bursar’s Office for updated information.